Assistance with Community Cats (Feral Cats)

 Quick Facts about Community Cats

-- Young kittens who can still be socialized, as well as friendly adults, can be placed in our shelter’s foster care program and can eventually be adopted to good homes.
+- Young kittens who can still be socialized, as well as friendly adults, can often be adopted to good homes.

 - Community cats can help control rodent populations.

 - Removing community cats won’t eliminate the problem.
-New cats move in or survivors will breed to capacity.
+New cats move in to take advantage of the resources the previous cats were using.
+These cats will not be spayed or neutered and will breed, increasing the population.

 - Community cats are extremely resourceful animals.
 When they are no longer being fed in the community where they live, they will simply look for another food source.